mo12896/learning-image-registration/README.md

 ### 2. Setup and trigger different pipelines

-First navigate to the src/systemsetup.py and ensure that the BASEDIR variable is configured appropriately to your system.
+First, navigate to the src/systemsetup.py and ensure that the BASEDIR variable is configured appropriately to your system.
 To setup a config file, i.e. metadata, the model, pipeline mode, and hyperparameters, customize or use a given YAML file in the configs folder.
-Lastly, call the main.py, providing it a flag with the name of your config file, i.e.:
+Lastly, trigger the predefined pipeline by calling main.py, providing it a flag with the name of your config file, i.e.:

 ```
 python main.py --config <NAME-OF-CONFIGFILE>